An estimated 2.1 million people in the United States struggle with opioid use disorder.

 What is the opioid epidemic?

 The opioid epidemic is a national crisis where people are addicted to drugs and dying from overdoses.
-Many overdose deaths involve opioids used with other drugs, such as benzodiazepines and alcohol.
-The Appalachian region is one of the areas most affected by the epidemic.
+Many overdose deaths involve opioids mixed with other drugs, such as benzodiazepines and alcohol.
+The Appalachian region is one of the areas most affected by the epidemic in the world.